Information on Citation of Sources

 Make a list of references.
 In the list, cite all your sources of

-material artifact.
-Attach the list to the end of your written report.
+video, material artifact.
+Attach the list to the end of your written

-that you can specify exactly which one you mean when you speak or write
+so that you can specify exactly which one you mean when you speak or

 - An entry for a book must include the

-ISBN.
+and ISBN.
 Some books are on-line.
-For example, many books that are in the
+For example, many books that

 - An entry for an article in a periodical must

-title of the periodical, the date of publication of the issue of the
+the title of the periodical, the date of publication of the

-rule 2 may apply.
-If not, then you must diligently search the
+or rule 2 may apply.
+If not, then you must diligently

 Citations for other forms of writing, audio, video, images, and